christinaxliu/research/README.md

 # research
-This repository contains the source code (including the Google Colab notebooks) for my research projects and work.
+This git repository contains the source code (including the Google Colab notebooks) for my research projects and work.

-At this moment, it mainly contains my work during my summer research internship and year-long research program with Jet Propulsion Laboratory (JPL), California Institute of Technology on the following topics:
+At this moment, it mainly contains my work during my summer research internship and year-long research program with Jet Propulsion Laboratory (JPL), California Institute of Technology in which I applied data science and machine learning (KNN, Random Forest, XGBoost, Neural Networks) on the following research topics:
 - Exoplanet classification
-- Exoplanet habitabiliy analysis
-- Exoplanet habitability classifiers (KNN, Random Forest, XGBoost, Neural Networks)
+- Exoplanet habitability analysis & prediction

 Our research findings have been published at Galaxies Journal on Dec 3rd, 2024:
 - Jiang, Jonathan H., Philip E. Rosen, Christina X. Liu, Qianzhuang Wen, and Yanbei Chen.
 2024. ***Analysis of Habitability and Stellar Habitable Zones from Observed Exoplanets***.
 Galaxies 12, no. 6: 86. https://doi.org/10.3390/galaxies12060086